aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 **Part 1**

-In part 1 of this lab, you will use an example CloudFormation template `example_network.yaml`, and you will deploy this template in two Regions of the same account using StackSets.
-In part 2 of this lab, you will use another example CloudFormation template, `example_securitygroup.yaml`, and deploy the security group in the same network that you created earlier and in the same two regions.
-The architecture diagram of resources you will describe with `example_network.yaml` is shown next:
+In part 1 of this lab, you will use an example CloudFormation template: `example_network.yaml`, and you'll use this template to create stacks in two Regions of the same account using StackSets.
+In part 2 of this lab, you'll use another example CloudFormation template, `example_securitygroup.yaml`, and create a security group for each network that you created earlier.
+The architecture diagram of resources you'll describe with `example_network.yaml` is shown next:

 ![StackSetsNetworkStack](/static/intermediate/operations/stacksets/stacksetsnetworkstack.png)